 Having an aftermarket alarm system installed is a great way to protect from motor vehicle theft, even if your ride has a factory system.
 At Tint World®, our installers are expertly trained with years of experience in consulting, installing and managing automotive security systems and can help you better understand your options when shopping.

 Consider the following when deciding on which car alarm is right for your vehicle:

 - Sensors: An alarm system is nothing without triggers, so it’s important to research what factors will activate your alarm.
 Some older or less expensive systems work with the driver’s door, but thieves today are more and more aware of these systems, making it important to consider alternate options.
-Impact sensors will trigger an alarm if a lock is damaged, while glass break sensors tie into windows that are frequently accessed by thieves.
+Impact sensors will trigger an alarm if a lock is damaged, while glass break sensors tie into windows which are frequently accessed by thieves.
 Radar sensors detect movement and can monitor motion in and around the vehicle.

 - Controls: Arming and controlling an aftermarket alarm system should be dealt with easily, so look into systems with flexible and powerful controllers.
 While some systems are basic with armed and disarmed features, others can double as a remote start controller with time and temperature settings making it a win-win upgrade.
-Look into range, as well, as some higher-end controllers feature up to a one-mile radius.
+Look into range, as well, as some higher-end controllers feature up to a one mile radius.

 - Interfaces: Many modern alarm systems can work hand-in-hand with your vehicle’s already installed systems.
 For example, an aftermarket alarm may be able to trigger your car’s ignition switch if the alarm is triggered, immobilizing the vehicle.
 Other systems use GPS so you can see where your car is at all times, or track it should it get stolen.